Assessing the impact of Byzantine attacks on coupled phase oscillators

 It measures the mismatch in the angle deviations between neighboring oscillators, due to the attack.
 Large values of $\mathcal{P}$ mean that the deviations between connected oscillators were asynchronous while small values correspond to a synchronous response of the system where most of the deviations followed the same direction.
 Moreover, it can be conveniently written as,

-where in the second row we used the expansion of the deviations over the eigenbasis and the orthogonality between the eigenvectors ${\bf u}_\alpha$'s.
+where in the second equality we used the expansion of the deviations over the eigenbasis and the orthogonality between the eigenvectors ${\bf u}_\alpha$'s.
 The synchronization error can be obtained for any input signal from the attacker by plugging $f(t)$ into Eq.~(\ref{eq8}) and then substituting it in Eq.~(\ref{eq9}).
-One can therefore investigate any desired signal restricted or not to some budget, which models the limited capacities of the attacker.
-Here, to get a first intuitive picture of the potential of the attack, we consider a random input signal.
+One can therefore investigate any desired signal restricted or not to some budget which models the limited capacities of the attacker.
+Here, to get an intuitive picture of the potential of the attack, we consider a random and a periodic input signal.